MJatto/MJatto.github.io/README.md

-# Project Title

-How to Host Your Resume on GitHub Pages
+# How to Host Your Resume on GitHub Pages

 ## Getting Started